 By federal law, a person with a disability is any person who: 1) has a physical or mental impairment; 2) has a record of such impairment; or 3) is regarded has having such an impairment, which substantially limits one or more major life activities such as self-care, walking, seeing, hearing, speaking, breathing, or learning.

 A student requesting an accommodation in regard to a review meeting must follow the appropriate process for requesting an accommodation through the Center for Students with Disabilities.
 The Center for Students with Disabilities will make a determination regarding the request and notify the appropriate parties.

 Reasonable accommodations depend upon the nature and degree of severity of the documented disability.
 While the Americans with Disabilities Act of 1990 requires that priority consideration be given to the specific methods requested by the student, it does not imply that a particular accommodation must be granted if it is deemed not reasonable and other suitable techniques are available.

 If a student is going to apply to graduate school, what will the University release?

 Community Standards will only release information with the student’s signed permission.
-In addition, as the student conduct process is an educational one, we will only release information if the student is currently on University Probation or has been suspended or expelled.
-In other words, if the student chooses to take advantage of the opportunity to demonstrate his/her contribution to the University and are taken off of University Probation, we will not release that information to prospective graduate schools.
+In addition, as the student conduct process is an educational one, we will only release information if the student is actively suspended or expelled.

 Is there someone that students can talk to about their situation?